Supported file types

 Unicode file |

-P4 Server operating in Unicode mode support the
+Services operating in unicode mode support the

 For details, see the Internationalization Notes. |